srhtmrcn/YapistirVeDegistir/README.md

 # YapistirVeDegistir
-YapistirVeDegistir is an "VS Extension" for 2019 and above.
+YapistirVeDegistir is an "Extension" for VS 2019.

 YapistirVeDegistir That's mean Paste And Replace!